magneticio/vamp.io/content/documentation/tutorials/create-a-workflow.md

 ## Create a simple workflow
 Now we know how to generate events with the Vamp API, we can take this a step further and create a simple workflow to automate the process.
 You can automate Vamp with any application (for example something developed in python), as long as it can count or trigger an action against the Vamp API.
 For this tutorial, we will create a Vamp workflow.

 Vamp workflows are a convenient way of creating Node JS based scripts that run as containers and access the Vamp API.

-Explain what a workflow is, why we use them and how they are created...

-*
-*
-* Workflows can be scheduled to run as a deamon, be triggered by events or run at specified timestamp.
-* The workflow driver is used for time based and event based workflows
+Workflows run in Vamp workflow agent containers and are managed just like any other container inside your cluster, making them robust, scalable and dynamic.
+A workflows can be scheduled to run as a deamon, be triggered by Vamp events or run at specified timestamp (the Vamp workflow driver is used for time based and event based workflows).

-* Create a workflow, referencing the breed - this is best practice.
+We are going to create a workflow to run as a daemon.
+We'll start by creating a breed with the required script and then deploy this as a workflow.
+It is advisable to create a static breed artifact containing the workflow script and reference this from a deployed workflow - once a workflow is undeployed it will disappear, whereas a breed can be deployed any number of times.

 ### Create a breed
-Here we're going to add our JavaScript.
-There are few items that we need to include so we can interact with Vamp.
-First, we require the `vamp-node-client` library to be able to interact with the Vamp API.
-We also need to create a a new Vamp API object and set the run interval.
+The breed will hold the JavaScript to be run for our workflow.
+To be able to interact with Vamp, we will need to include a few items in the JavaScript.
+The `vamp-node-client` library allows the note JS application to interact with the Vamp API.
+We also need to create a new Vamp API object and set a run interval.

   1. Go the BREEDS tab in the Vamp UI